-Completing your first project is a major milestone on the road to becoming a data scientist and helps to both reinforce your skills and provide something you can discuss during the interview process.
+Completing your first data science project is a major milestone on the road to becoming a data scientist and helps to both reinforce your skills and provide something you can discuss during the interview process.
 It’s also an intimidating process.
-The first step is to find an appropriate, interesting data set.
-You should decide how large and how messy a data set you want to work with; while cleaning data is an integral part of data science, you may want to start with a clean data set for your first project so that you can focus on the analysis rather than on cleaning the data.
+The first step is to find an appropriate, interesting data science dataset.
+You should decide how large and how messy a dataset you want to work with; while cleaning data is an integral part of data science, you may want to start with a clean dataset for your first project so that you can focus on the analysis rather than on cleaning the data.

 Ever wonder what a data scientist really does?
 Check out Springboard’s comprehensive guide to data science.
 We’ll teach you everything you need to know about becoming a data scientist, from what to study to essential skills, salary guide, and more!